Why Kenya Deserves a Slot on your Bucket List

 Kenya's Landscapes and their Treasures

-Kenya's landscapes vary widely in nature and size.
-Their diversity gives the visitor the feeling of being in a different geographical zone after just traversing short distances.
-The landscapes include lush, arid, and semi-arid savannah vegetation, tropical and equatorial forests and at least half a dozen large lakes.
+The landscapes include lush, arid, and semi-arid savannah vegetation, tropical and equatorial forests, coastal forests and beaches, and at least half a dozen large lakes:

 The Great Rift Valley

-The Great Rift Valley that originates in the Middle East cuts through the country along its length, from North to South.
+The Great Rift Valley originates in the Middle East and cuts through the country along its length, from North to South.
 It leaves in its wake not only enchanting ridges and valleys but also seven large scenic lakes teeming with millions of birds and thousands of large mammals.
 The latter include the legendary 'Big Five' of lion, leopard, buffalo, rhino and elephant.

-Thanks to the savanna grasslands and forests in the Valley, visitors can view its wild inhabitants with much ease.
+Thanks to the savanna grasslands and forests in the Valley, visitors can view its wild inhabitants with ease.
 The beautiful, salty and freshwater lakes that dot the Valley’s floor are home to rich wildlife that includes mammals and birds.
 The lakes make up some of Kenya’s most popular tourist hotspots.

 The Mountains